How to Choose a Mortgage Lender in New York: Ultimate Guide

 A conventional fixed-rate mortgage will have the same interest rate for the life of the loan.

 An adjustable-rate mortgage is as it sounds.
 The rate is not fixed for the life of the loan.
-There is an initial period where the rate is fixed for a set number of years (anywhere from about 3-10 years).
+There is an initial period where the rate is fixed for a set number of years (anywhere from 3-10 years).

 After this introductory period, however, the rate will fluctuate with market interest rates.